ibm-cloud-docs/event-notifications/en-destination-cloud-object-storage.md

 1. Click the required **Bucket name** to view the **Bucket configuration** details.

 1. Navigate to **Endpoints** section and copy your public or private endpoints as required.
 Use this value as the **Endpoint** in the [Configuring a {{site.data.keyword.cos_full_notm}} destination](#en-destinations-cos-configure) section.

+## Testing a {{site.data.keyword.cos_full_notm}} destination configuration
+{: #en-cos-test-destination}

+You can test a {{site.data.keyword.cos_full_notm}} destination in the options menu provided againts the destination.
+You can effortlessly test a destination, whether the provided configuration is correct or not with a single click.

+For more information on testing a destination, see [here](/docs/event-notifications?topic=event-notifications-en-test-destination).